adamgabry/simulation-of-household-with-pv-system/README.md

 - **Energy Processing**: Processes energy data for simulation purposes.

 ## License
-This project is released under the MIT License.
+This project is released under the GPL 3.0 License.